The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 On June 19, with the help of McCumber, Shaun filed an application for a protective order against Anne-Christine in the same Galveston County civil court that had overseen their divorce.
 The application alleged that she had pushed, shoved, and slapped him on the night of June 15.
 He also contended that she had cut him with his hunting knife and smacked him with the barrel of his shotgun.

 Fearing that both the civil court judge and the police would believe this version of events and that she might even be arrested herself, Anne-Christine took some selfies with Stephanie’s computer.
 In the shots, her neck is covered with massive red and purple bruises, and there are about six smaller, isolated bruises up and down the right side of her face.

-With the help of Resource & Crisis Center of Galveston County, a non-profit that assists battered women, Anne-Christine prepared her application for a protective order against Shaun, which she filed on June 30.
+With the help of Resource & Crisis Center of Galveston County, a non-profit that assists battered women, Anne-Christine prepared her own protective order application.

-“Shaun Philip Hardy has physically hurt me, [he] has verbally abused me, and [he] has made threats against me,” Anne-Christine wrote in the application.
+“Shaun Philip Hardy has physically hurt me, [he] has verbally abused me, and [he] has made threats against me,” Anne-Christine wrote.

 “[His] violent behavior against me has gotten so bad that he has assaulted me with a shotgun, threatened me with a knife, and choked me.
 I had to receive medical treatment for the injuries I received from Shaun Philip Hardy.
 I am afraid that without this protective order, Shaun Philip Hardy will continue to hurt me or even kill me in the future.”